 While children and adults prefer sleeping with blankets, babies aren't quite independent.
 So, you'll need to dress them in a way that they feel warm without a blanket.
 It's best to dress babies in multiple light layers instead of one thick outfit.

 This makes it easier to adjust your baby's clothes according to the bedroom temperature.
 So, if the temperature of your bedroom goes up, you can remove one layer to reduce the risk of overheating.
+For more ideas on coordinating outfits, check out our Matching Family Christmas Outfit Ideas.

 Choose The Right Fabric